[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 11 fields recognized as "Identified fields"

-Next, write "what to put in each field" in the instructions on the left.
+Next, write in the left-side instructions "what to put in each field."

-If the field names have meaningful names, AI can fill them correctly with minimal instructions, but for abbreviations like CN, SF, and DP, it's safer to explicitly state the correspondence.
+When field names are meaningful, AI can fill them correctly with minimal instructions, but for abbreviations like CN, SF, and DP, it's safer to explicitly state the correspondence.

-Please fill in each field of the document based on the KPI data of the following 3 SaaS companies.
+Please fill in each field of the document based on the KPI data for the following three SaaS companies.

 - ReportPeriod: FY2025 Q2 (July–September 2025)